Chasing the Dragon II: Wild Wild Bunch

 Chasing the Dragon II: Wild Wild Bunch, previously known as Master of Ransom, is a 2019 Hong Kong crime action film directed by Wong Jing and Jason Kwan, starring Tony Leung, Louis Koo and Gordon Lam, with Simon Yam making a special appearance.
-The film is a sequel in-title-only to the 2017 film, Chasing the Dragon, and features a new storyline and new characters.
+The film is a standalone sequel to the 2017 film, Chasing the Dragon, and features a new storyline and new characters.

 Plot

 Before 1997, criminal genius Logan Lung (Tony Leung Ka-fai) savages Hong Kong with a series of notorious kidnaps.
 He abducts the first sons of Hong Kong regals, Li and Lui, ransoming over HK$2 billion.
 In fear of the offenders avenging, the subjects promise not to report to the police after ransoming the hostages, hence letting Logan and his team evade justice.

 The police forces of Hong Kong and the mainland are highly concerned with Logan's case and send Sky Ho (Louis Koo), a Hong Kong undercover agent, to infiltrate Logan's gang.
 After various challenges, Sky manages to get close to Logan and quietly awaits the opportune moment to take action.
 However, Logan is cautious and cunning.
 Since no one has reported his crimes, the police cannot arrest him until he makes his next move.

 After numerous probing attempts, Sky finally unveils the identity of Logan's next kidnap target.
 Sky believes he has already gained Logan's trust, hence secretly contacts the police to plan their next move, only to realise it is just another test by Logan.

 Logan then evades the police.
 They end up at an overhead bridge, where Logan is captured.
 Sky resigns and Logan gets executed.